Ran across these files this morning as I was cleaning up an old server. The images here were originally posted on the site in 2004. Enjoy.

 Amanda and I had a great time jet skiing when we were in Hawaii last year, so we thought we’d give it another spin.
 We went out in tandem for a while and then I was off to the races by myself too!
 (Amanda couldn’t hang with my need… my need for speed).

 After jet skiing, we had a few hours to relax before we had to get back on board.
 And then… he came.
 Gumby Bendy Man.
 He “warmed up” for quite a while with a variety of stretches, and then he was off… (we think he was swimming to Jamaica).
 After the Bendy Man left, it was time too for us to leave Antigua.
 Pulling out of port, the skyline was breathtaking.

-More towel animals greeted us when we returned to the room and we immediately had to get dressed to go to dinner.
+More towel animals greeted us on our spare twin mattress bed when we returned to the room and we immediately had to get dressed to go to dinner.
 Jenny and Amanda both took their chance to dance with Harrison after dinner was served.

 Erik took his turn dancing, and then we did a little bit of ship exploring.
 I tell you, I was on board for 10 days and I still don’t think I saw everything.
 Our next stop… St. Thomas!!!

 I can’t even tell you how beautiful St. Thomas was.
 For an island that had recently weathered a hurricane it was heaven.
 It had probably the clearest water that I’ve ever seen in my life, and the greenery on the way to the beach was outstanding.